spookylukey/django-views-the-right-way/docs/_sources/detail-view.rst.txt

 For a mixin plus two lines of configuration, I don't think you are getting much value for money.

-You could make it more concise, but not in good ways.
+You could make the CBV version more concise, but not in good ways.
 Each alternative way to write this brings up some issues that I'll discuss in turn.

 Discussion: Convention vs configuration